g-w1/zelf/README.md

-# A rudimentary attempt at an elf linker
+# An attempt at an elf linker

 This is meant to be a simple learning project.